About Basic Skills

 Basic Skills Plus

-The Basic Skills Plus Program at Pamlico Community College combines Adult Secondary Educaiton classes along with certificate or degree programs which assist students to graduate with a High School Equivalency and marketable occupational skills.
-Career pathways include Allied Health fields, Electronics, and Cosmetology.
-Students in the Basic Skills Plus Program will work on both Adult Secondary Education courses and career courses together, receive academic support services and job skills training.
+The Basic Skills Plus Program at Pamlico Community College combines Adult Secondary Education classes along with certificate or degree programs which assist students to graduate with a High School Equivalency Diploma and marketable occupational skills.
+Career pathways include CNA I, phlebotomy, electrical, restaurant management, and welding.
+Students in the Basic Skills Plus Program will work on earning both the High School Equivalency Diploma and pathway career courses.
+In this process, students receive academic support services and job skills training.

 Human Resources Development Class

 The Human Resources Development Class (HRD) is a ten-week course designed to teach students resume` and cover-letter writing skills, professional interview skills, and job search techniques.
-Upon completion of the class each student should have created a cover-letter template, an updated resume`, and performed a mock interview.
+Upon completion of the class each student should have created a cover-letter template, an updated resume`, and perform a mock interview.
 Students will also view a video series that will assist them in better understanding modern job search techniques and strategies.
 Representatives from local businesses will offer relevant presentations.
-There will also be a field trip to tour the New Bern Employment Security Office.
-All students enrolled in GED classes have the opportunity to take the HRD class to work on employable skills.

 ESL English as a Second Language